Accuracy and resource advantages of quantum eigenvalue estimation with non-Hermitian transcorrelated electronic Hamiltonians: Introduction

 In this work, we calculate the resources required to estimate the ground state energy of a transcorrelated Hamiltonian using QEVE and compare them to the costs of standard qubitization.
 We also estimate the quality of the basis required in standard qubitization to match the accuracy that could be obtained in QEVE.
-We find that, for Li and Be, the energy of the transcorrelated Hamiltonian in the minimal basis is more accurate with respect to the experimental values than that of the standard Hamiltonian in the cc-pVQZ basis.
-However, in these bases, the methods have comparable T gate counts, while the qubit count of the transcorrelated method is much smaller.
-These findings suggest that using QEVE for transcorrelated chemistry is a promising direction in reducing the cost of electronic structure calculations.
+We find that the gate count of QEVE with the TC Hamiltonians is comparable to that of the standard qubitization in the cc-pVQZ basis.
+The xTC approximation enables a significant reduction in the cost, putting the complexity closer to that of the cc-pVTZ basis.
+The accuracy of the transcorrelated energy differs between systems: for Li and Be, it is more accurate than the cc-pVQZ energy, while for larger atoms the error gradually increases.
+Thus, for some systems the QEVE-based workflow showed a significant improvement in the gate count, while for others it showed the same or worse performance.
+However, the usage of a smaller basis set does enable a reduction in the qubit count for all systems we considered.

-This paper is structured as follows.
-In Section~\ref{sec:tc_theory}, we introduce the transcorrelated method and the quantum algorithms we consider, namely qubitization and QEVE.
-In Section~\ref{sec:results}, we show the numerical estimates for the energy errors and gate counts.
+This manuscript is structured as follows.
+In Section~\ref{sec:theory}, we review the transcorrelated theory and the quantum algorithms for eigenvalue estimation.
+In section \ref{sec:results}, we present the results on energy and cost estimates for both methods.
 Section~\ref{sec:conclusions} contains concluding remarks.